-Refreshes the game displays.
+Refreshes the Game Displays.
 Occasionally required after some Options changes or game customizations.

 Will show one player's game display.
 You are prompted to pick the player.